FAQs

 How will Kate address healthcare and the GP shortage?

-- Incentives to attract and retain GPs in regional areas.
+- Incentives to attract and retain GPs in regional and coastal areas like ours

-- Better funding for local hospitals and aged care services.
+- Better funding for local hospitals and aged care, to relieve pressure and improve care

 What are the solutions for energy on the South Coast?